Cascading Failure Mitigation via Transmission Switching: Introduction

 Among these failure causes, the possibilities of forestalling the first two (i.e., ``control and protective devices" and ``policies and procedures") or even testing for these failures are astronomical and individual events are improbable.
-We simply lack models that would reflect the effects of these two on the system.
-In other words, we cannot model protection and control system failures, and failures in processes and procedures into our bulk electric system model.
+We simply lack models that would reflect these two's effects on the system because we do not know if or how a failure will lead to a cascading failure.
+In other words, we cannot model protection and control system failures and failures in processes and procedures into our bulk electric system model.
 However, history shows that cascading also depends critically on how the system is loaded, which can be described by the system stress metrics~\cite{merrill, sayed3}.
-This trend can be clearly observed in 2011 Western Interconnection post blackout study, shown in Fig.~\ref{fig:abids}.
-The figure shows the system stress for four different loading conditions, with three stress metrics.
+This trend can be observed in the 2011 Western Interconnection post blackout study, shown in Fig.~\ref{fig:abids}.
+The figure shows the system stress for four different loading scenarios, with three stress metrics.
 Arizona and Southern California are most stressed during the peak in the summer, as the system is heavily loaded.
 The system is usually not nearly as stressed during spring and winter peaks.
 The Southwest blackout of 2011 occurred on September 8 at around 3:38 PM PDT.
-This time is not usually regarded as a peak hour; however, as shown in Fig.~\ref{fig:abids}, stress metrics reveal that the system was indeed atypically stressed prior to the blackout.
+This time is not usually regarded as a peak hour; however, as shown in Fig.~\ref{fig:abids}, stress metrics reveal that the system was indeed atypically stressed before the blackout.
 The blackout was initiated by a technician mistake, who switched a 500 kV line between APS's Hassayampa and North Gila substations in Arizona~\cite{sandiego}.
-This blackouts could have been avoided if stress had been identified and reduced in the vulnerable and critical parts of the system~\cite{abid}.
+This blackout could have been avoided if the stress was identified and reduced~\cite{abid}.

-A set of new tools including metrics of stress or susceptibility to cascading failures has been developed and discussed in \cite{merrill, sayed3}.
-They have been built on two very different theoretic bases to develop methods that planners and operators can use to spot stressed operating states and regions, and to plan and operate the system securely.
-The tool has been successfully implemented on Peru System, Eastern Interconnection, and Western Interconnection to explore the susceptibility of the system to cascading failures~\cite{merrill_conv}.
-In every instance of cascading blackouts, the stress metrics were able to show unusual system stress before the event~\cite{merrill_conv}.